cdchinmoy/pythonpackage/README.md

-# Example Package
+# W Package

 This is a simple example package.
-You can use to get weekday by passing date.
+You can install this package to get weekday name by passing date(i.e. YY-MM-DDDD).

 ## Instruction: